-$4.^{33}$ Remarkably, the redshift distribution of the sample is very similar to that of the overall Swift distribution.
+The cumulative redshift distribution of our sample, as well as a binned fractional histogram, is plotted in Figure 4.
+Remarkably, the redshift distribution of the sample is very similar to that of the overall Swift distribution.
 This suggests that, in spite of the many biases potentially affecting redshift measurement for a typical Swift GRB, the net impact on the redshift distribution is small.

-We investigated this more closely by calculating the redshift distributions of the dust-obscured GRBs and other GRBs separately (the most prominent instrinsic factor affecting redshift incompleteness is dust obscuration, which makes afterglow-based redshift determination for $\sim 20\%$ of GRBs impossible in practice).
+We investigated this more closely by calculating the redshift distributions of the dust-obscured GRBs and other GRBs separately (the most prominent instrinsic factor affecting redshift incompleteness is dust obscuration, which makes afterglow-based redshift determination for ~20% of GRBs impossible in practice).
 The redshift distribution for obscured bursts is shown as a red line in Figure 4.
-Its distribution closely mirrors the general SHOALS population: a mild excess of GRBs is seen at 1.5 < z < 2.5 but a K-S test suggests this is not particularly significant (p = 0.15 comparing the obscured GRBs in the sample versus the remaining GRBs with redshifts.)
-This suggests that the fraction of cosmic star-formation that is obscured does not vary by a large amount with redshift, at least over the range in which we have reasonable number statistics (1 < z < 4).
+Its distribution closely mirrors the general SHOALS population: a mild excess of GRBs is seen at 1.5 < z < 2.5, but a K-S test suggests that this is not particularly significant (p = 0.15 comparing the obscured GRBs in the sample vs. the remaining GRBs with redshifts).
+This suggests that the fraction of cosmic star formation that is obscured does not vary by a large amount with redshift, at least over the range in which we have reasonable number statistics (1 < z < 4).

-The redshift distribution is also very similar to that of the TOUGH sample (a similar unbiased sample-but with no fluence cut) indicating that, even allowing for the significant overlap between the samples, the fluence cut we employed has only a relatively minor impact.
-In contrast, the BAT6 sample (which is cut fairly stringently on peak flux) shows a notable skew in its redshift distribution towards lower redshifts.
-While our study is not contingent on the redshift distribution of our sample matching that of Swift GRBs overall (indeed, we would expect some differences based on the arguments in §3.6), this indicates that our final sample is nevertheless reasonably representative of the broader Swift population in redshift distribution.
+The redshift distribution is also very similar to that of the TOUGH sample (a similar unbiased sample-but with no fluence cut), indicating that, even allowing for the significant overlap between the samples, the fluence cut we employed has only a relatively minor impact.
+In contrast, the BAT-6 sample (which is cut fairly stringently on peak flux) shows a notable skew in its redshift distribution toward lower redshifts.
+While our study is not contingent on the redshift distribution of our sample matching that of Swift GRBs overall (indeed, we would expect some differences based on the arguments in Section 3.6), this indicates that our final sample is nevertheless reasonably representative of the broader Swift population in redshift distribution.

 We observe a very small fraction of the sample at high redshifts.
-Only a single event is confirmed to be at z > 5.5 (GRB 050904 at z = 6.295), and among the 9 GRBs in the sample with no measured redshift, all but one is limited to z < 5.5-so at most two events out of the 119 in our sample can be at z > 5.5.
-This infrequency is qualitatively consistent with other complete studies (e.g., Perley et al. 2009c; Fynbo et al. 2009b; Greiner et al. 2011; Jakobsson et al. 2012; Salvaterra et al. 2012) but even more constraining.
-Repeating the Monte-Carlo analysis technique of Perley et al. (2009c) on our sample, we estimate that intrinsically between 0.3% and 5% of $S > 10^{-6}$ erg cm-2 Swift GRBs can originate at z > 5.5 (95% confidence).
+Only a single event is confirmed to be at z > 5.5 (GRB 050904 at z = 6.295), and among the nine GRBs in the sample with no measured redshift, all but one is limited to z < 5.5-so at most two events out of the 119 in our sample can be at z > 5.5.
+This infrequency is qualitatively consistent with other complete studies (e.g., Fynbo et al. 2009b; Perley et al. 2009c; Greiner et al. 2011; Jakobsson et al. 2012; Salvaterra et al. 2012) but even more constraining.
+Repeating the Monte Carlo analysis technique of Perley et al. (2009c) on our sample, we estimate that intrinsically between 0.3% and 5% of $S > 10^{-6}$ erg cm-2 Swift GRBs can originate at z > 5.5 (95% confidence).